improving-minnesota/react-redux-workshop/labs/content/labs/05-forms.md

   Within the `Formik` component is something called a "render prop" - this is a more advanced pattern that is used by some third-party libraries to allow you to define content to be nested inside third-party components while still retaining the ability to apply custom logic, styles, etc like you could in your own React code.

-> Note the four render props being passed down - 'isValid', 'errors', 'handleReset', and 'handleSubmit'.
+> Note the five render props being passed down - 'isValid', 'errors', 'touched', 'handleReset', and 'handleSubmit'.
 These are all values and functions provided by Formik.
-The first two give us access to the validation state of the form (true or false) and what errors exist in the form, the last two are event handlers that should be called to submit or reset the form.
+The first two give us access to the validation state of the form (true or false) and what errors exist in the form, 'touched' tells us what fields the user has interacted with, and the last two are event handlers that can be called to submit or reset the form.
 Formik provides a *ton* more props for more advanced scenarios, but we don't need them here.

 * Great!
 We have an empty form...probably need to add some content in there.

-* A helpful member of your team has created a reusable component for Forms that takes care of wrapping the user input element with an appropriate label and validation logic.
+* A helpful member of your team has created a reusable component for Forms that takes care of wrapping an input element with an appropriate label and validation logic.
 Let's just reuse that!
 Hooray for reusable shared components!

 ```jsx
 <FieldWrapper type="text" name="username" label="Username" invalid={errors.username} touched={touched.username} />